 Double duty.
 This is actually a slippery slope that I’ll address more later, but if done carefully I can do rotation for the laundry in between meetings and client work.
 (To be clear, the piles of clean clothes will sit on the couch until later that evening…or the following week.)

 Tax write offs.
 We get to write off several expenses like our internet, phone, and even a portion of our square footage on the house since it serves as two office spaces.
+We use this online tax calculator to factor these deductions into our tax return.

 Lunch at home.
 When Stu is in town, we try to break at the same time and eat lunch together.
 This is really nice.